 Rob’s passion in the natural world has always been birds of prey.
 He was an avid falconer when he was in graduate school.
 His Ph.D. research addressed the importance of competition in the ecological structure of raptor communities and got him out to the high plains of Montana for two springs.
 From 1995 to 2011, Rob taught Ornithology and Ecology in the Biology Department of UNC-Charlotte.
 Previously (1978-1988), Rob was the original field director of the Biological Dynamics of Forest Fragments Project in Manaus, Brazil.
 While running the project for 8 years, he and his students collected data from over 50,000 mist-net captures of understory birds in continuous and fragmented rainforest habitat.
 Rob and his graduate students carried out a 10-year study of the flourishing Barred Owl populations around Charlotte, NC.
 He now focuses his research on the ecology and migration of Ospreys in eastern North America.
 He has deployed satellite or cell-tower transmitters on 45 juvenile and 34 adult Ospreys and spends most of his time watching his flock of Ospreys (24 birds started south in the fall of 2013) move back and forth between North and South America.
 In 2011 he moved from Charlotte to Wynnewood, PA, where he is now a research associate of the Academy of Natural Sciences of Drexel University.

-Kristi is a three-time returning chef at Hog Island having served the role of Kitchen Assistant and most recently as the Sous Chef.
-In addition to knowing her way around the Hog Island kitchen, Kristi also enjoyed creating craft projects and sailing.
+Kristi is a five-time returning chef at Hog Island having served the role of Kitchen Assistant, Sous Chef and most recently as Head Chef.
+In addition to knowing her way around the Hog Island kitchen, Kristi also enjoys creating craft projects and sailing.
 She is also a wonderful baker and you will be delighted by her creative baked goods while on the island.
-Kristi is from Kalamazoo, Michigan but currently resides in Maine but has been known to hop aboard a boat for an extended period of itme.
+Kristi is from Kalamazoo, Michigan but has been known to hop aboard a boat or take a flight to a new destination for an extended period of time.
 When not at Hog Island, Kristi has served as a chef on the schooners Harvey Gamage, Mercantile, and Grace Bailey.

 Maggie first came to Hog Island in 2002 as a camper for a youth ecology camp, sponsored by her local Appalachian Audubon Society where she served as the Chapter’s Youth Coordinator.
-She has since returned three times for different camps, always drawn to return to this magical place.
-This year Maggie joins us as a guest instructor for the Maine Seabird Biology and Conservation camp and will share insight from a recent climate expedition to Antarctica and how various penguin species can serve as indicators of climate change.
-Currently, Maggie works for the Environmental Investigation Agency, an international nonprofit that works to expose environmental crime such as poaching, wildlife trafficking, illegal trade in timber, and deforestation.
-As the organization’s press and communications manager, Maggie specializes in turning dense, science-heavy information into understandable material for lay audiences.
-Previously, Maggie worked for the White House Council on Environmental Quality, liaising between government agencies and the White House to ensure departments were reaching benchmarks set by President Obama’s Climate Action Plan.
-She has also worked as a guest blogger and web editor to the Earth Institute’s Lenfest Center for Sustainable Energy and Senior Online Editor to Columbia University’s Journal of International Affairs.
-Maggie also draws unique policy experience from years of working in the United States Senate as a projects specialist.
+She has since returned many times for different camps, always drawn to return to this magical place.
+Now Maggie joins us as a guest instructor for the Maine Seabird Biology and Conservation camp, sharing insight as a part-time journalist researching climate change and its effects on wildlife and people.
+Her research has taken her to Southeast Asia, South America, and Antarctica.
+Currently, Maggie works as the US Communications Manager to the Marine Stewardship Council, an international nonprofit working with fishing industry to keep our oceans healthy and fishes thriving.
+Previously, she worked for the international nonprofit the Environmental Investigation Agency, as well as the White House Council on Environmental Quality under the Obama Administration.
+She has been a guest blogger to the Earth Institute’s Lenfest Center for Sustainable Energy and senior editor to Columbia University’s Journal of International Affairs.
+Maggie also draws unique policy experience from years of working in the United States Senate.
 She has a B.S. in diplomacy and international relations from Seton Hall University and an MPA in environmental science and policy from Columbia University.
 She currently volunteers for the National Park Service and is proud to have visited over 50 national park units around the country.

 Adam DiNuovo has been working with shorebirds and seabirds on the East and West Coasts and Gulf of Mexico for fifteen years.
 He is currently a biologist for Audubon Florida and is the Collier Shorebird Monitoring and Stewardship Program Manager.
 Prior to his work in Florida he was a Research Coordinator for the Institute for Conservation Research at the San Diego Zoo and served as Assistant Sanctuary Manager for Project Puffin for three years.
 This will be Adam’s fourth fall as an instructor on Hog Island.